unixpickle/Benchmarks/force-field/README.md

 # Results

-Note that for this test I found it appropriate to use C++ instead of C. In C++, I use stack allocation exclusively to avoid pricey allocations.
-I believe that this is fair to do because no other language (besides maybe Swift) technically supports such a feature.
+For this test I found it appropriate to use C++ instead of C. In C++, I use stack allocation exclusively to avoid expensive allocations.
+I believe that this is fair because no other language (besides maybe Swift) technically supports such a feature.

-Each time is how long it would take to run the program with a time delta of 0.0001 and a count of 50,000,000.
-Some results may be scaled.
+The times record how long it would take to run the program with a time delta of 0.0001 and a count of 50,000,000.
+Some results are scaled.

 | Language   | Time (s) |
 |------------|----------|